wsjgithub/testVersion/understand.md

 [Project Brief Template](/downloads/ProjectBrief.pdf){:target="_blank"}

 # Moving forward
 Working through the Understand stage gives insights to use in the Conceive stage.
-There is judgment involved in switching phases, and you may overlap them as you work.
+There is judgment involved in switching stages, and you may overlap them as you work.
 In general, you should be taking on Conceive activities when you have:
 - A shared understanding of the user, business goals, and project constraints as captured in the project brief.
 - Identified or created the core persona(s) relevant to your design.
-- Represented what users think, say, do, and feel in the context of using the product in an empathy map.
+- Represented what users think, say, do, and feel in the context of using the product, in an empathy map.
-- Documented the key points in the user’s engagement with the product and their touchpoints and emotion in a journey map.
+- Documented the key points in the user’s engagement with the product and their touchpoints and emotion, in a journey map.
 - Prioritized features and functionality using a Kano model analysis.
 Remember that this is a rough guideline.
 You may not require all of these artifacts for your project, and you may have information from other tools and sources.
 Move into the Conceive stage when you know and understand your users and how the product provides value to them and the business.